FIRST WORLD WAR

 He served with her with the Mediterranean Fleet until 25th August 1928 when he returned to Portsmouth for discharge, his time expired.
 He moved with his family to Thunder Creek, Saskatchewan, Canada in 1930, where he farmed.
 He died in Canada in November 1992 aged 91.

 THE VICKERS WELLINGTON CRASH

-On 14th October 1941 Vickers Wellington XC Mk 1C R1654 of 22 Operational Training Unit took off from Wellesbourne for a navigation exercise.
+On 14th October 1941 Vickers Wellington Mk 1C R1654 of 22 Operational Training Unit took off from Wellesbourne for a navigation exercise.
 Encountered poor weather conditions and while flying in cloud lost control and dived into the ground at 1044 not far from the Gloucestershire-Oxfordshire border about 1 mile west of Cornwell, 3 miles west of Chipping Norton.
 Five aircrew were killed;

 Sergeant William Leslie Falardeau, aged 19, pilot, Royal Canadian Air Force.
 He is buried in Little Rissington churchyard and was the son of Earl and Hilda Falardeau of Winnipeg, Canada.

 William Leslie Falardeau was a camera grip on the 1940 Powell and Pressburger film "49th Parallel" and also played an aviator on the rescue float plane as it arrives at Cape Wolstenholme .
 In the film, he was shot and apparently killed by the Nazis before they commandeered the aircraft.
 A second role for him was as a double for Raymond Massey in a few scenes.
 He died before the film was released.
 He had been a keen aircraft enthusiast and won cups for his model planes.
 He joined the Royal Canadian Air Force in November 1940 and left for England in August 1941.